shopavel/common/README.md

 To use a presenter you should pass your model into the constructor, for example `$foo = new FooPresenter($foo)` where `$foo` is a eloquent model.
 When you then call `{{ $foo->created_at }}` in your view, the method `created_at()` will be called on the presenter instead, giving you a chance to format the data.

-You can convert multilpe models into presenters using:
+You can convert multiple models into presenters using:

 ```php
 $foos = $this->foo->all()->each(function($foo)